janamano/TAApplication/doc/phase1/Scope.md

         - This will set the date of application
   6. For the courses chosen, the applicant can choose a preference for each course by rating them from 1 to 5

 ## TA Coordinator Side
   1. Call an API (Rosi) for courses for term
-  2. Enter ?additional? requirements and qualifications for each course  [PREPOPULATED]
+  2. Enter 'additional' requirements and qualifications for each course  [PREPOPULATED]
   3. Enter instructor assignment  [WILL BE PREPOPULATED]
   4. Assign set of applicants to course
   5. Enter instructors requests, anti-requests